iamshishirgaire/IOE-Syllabus-Data/faculties/agriculture/8sem/climate_change_and_adaptation_measures.md

-## CLIMATE CHANGE  AND ADAPTATION MEASURES

-**Course Objective:**

-1. To familiarize students with global warming, climate change and causes of climate change, and its impact on agriculture.
-2. To acquaint and equip the students with adaptation and mitigation options in the context of climate change and global warming activities.

-### Course Outline:

 1. **Climate and climate change science overview [2 hours]**
 2. **Climate and weather, their parameters and global warming [3 hours]**
     - Definition, present scenario of global warming in global and Nepalese context, causes of global warming